iamyasas/docker-starter-with-php/README.md

 1) cd 'docker-starter-with-php' directory

-2) Build the docker image tagged as hello-world in the same directory.
+2) Build a docker image tagged as hello-world in the same directory.

    docker build -t hello-world .